jorditorresBCN/Assignments-2017/Lab02.md

 * entities: list of entities like URLs, @-mentions, hashtags and symbols
 * in_reply_to_user_id: user identifier if the tweet is a reply to a specific user
 * in_reply_to_status_id: status identifier id the tweet is a reply to a specific status
+* \_json: This is a dictionary with the JSON response of the status
+* author: The tweet author

 As you can see there’s a lot of information we can play with.
 All the \*_id fields also have a \*_id_str counterpart, where the same information is stored as a string rather than a big int (to avoid overflow problems).